libp2p/specs/webrtc/README.md

     // The sender abruptly terminates the sending part of the stream.
 The
     // receiver MAY discard any data that it already received on that stream.
     RESET_STREAM = 2;
+    // Sending the FIN_ACK flag acknowledges the previous receipt of a message
+    // with the FIN flag set.
+Receiving a FIN_ACK flag gives the recipient
+    // confidence that the remote has received all sent messages.
+    FIN_ACK = 3;
   }

   optional Flag flag=1;